Follow these steps to create WCAG 'A' accessible fixed-layout EPUB3 directly from InDesign with Circular Software.

 Adobe InDesign fails to create EPUBs to the standards required for modern accessible publishing.

-Whilst Adobe InDesign can export to EPUB, the open standard for accessible digital publications, by using InDesign alone, publishers are left with errors and a lack of accessibility.
+Whilst Adobe InDesign can export to Fixed-Layout EPUB, the open standard for accessible digital publications, by using InDesign alone, publishers are left with errors and a lack of accessibility.

-Exporting WCAG 'A' accessible fixed-layout EPUB3 directly from InDesign and with no coding is possible when using Circular Software.
+Exporting WCAG 'A' accessible Fixed-Layout EPUB3 directly from InDesign and with no coding is possible when using Circular Software.
 Read more about this topic here No-Code Accessibility for InDesign.

-Whilst not all fixed-layout EPUBS will require all these steps, we do recommend following them, in this order, for the best results.
+Whilst not all Fixed-Layout EPUBs will require all these steps, we do recommend following them, in this order, for the best results.
 Especially for your first few publications.

 The steps to follow are listed below.
 Let's get started!